-There are many historical inaccuracies in this film, but neither the film makers nor Robert K. Massie, whose book this title is based upon, can be held responsible for the inaccuracies in regard to characters and events.
-When Robert K. Massie initially researched materials for his book, the Soviet government was still in power in Russia and would only authorize viewing of those "facts" that had been assumed by people and "approved" by the then ruling government to be examined by researchers of the Romanov family.
-It was not until the Soviet government fell in 1991 that documents that had been secreted away and which were hidden from the public could be fully examined and researched.
+There are many historical inaccuracies in this film, but neither the filmmakers nor Robert K. Massie, upon whose book this title is based, can be held responsible for the inaccuracies in regard to characters and events.
+When Robert K. Massie initially researched materials for his book, the Soviet government was still in power in Russia, and would only authorize viewing of those "facts" that had been assumed by people and "approved" by the ruling government to be examined by researchers of the Romanov family.
+It was not until the Soviet government fell in 1991, that documents that had been secretly put away, and which were hidden from the public could be fully examined and researched.

-The character played by Curd Jürgens is Arthur Zimmermann, the German Foreign Secretary who was instrumental in trying to arm rebellions in Ireland and India during World War I, as well as offering a military alliance with Mexico which caused the United States to enter the conflict.
+Arthur Zimmermann (Curd Jürgens), the German Foreign Secretary, was instrumental in trying to arm rebellions in Ireland and India during World War I, as well as offering a military alliance with Mexico, which caused the United States to enter the conflict.

 The execution scene proved to be emotionally taxing for the four young actresses playing the Grand Duchesses (Ania Marson, Lynne Frederick, Candace Glendenning, Fiona Fullerton).
 The director noticed that the girls had gotten so "caught up in the story" and had drawn such a close bond with the each other, that they had felt like they where all a real family.
 During the actual filming of the execution scene, some of the girls broke down into tears and got hysterical on the set.
 In between takes they where taken backstage and given cups of tea in order to calm down before they returned to finish filming the dramatic and violent sequence.

 Press reports at time of pre-production said that Rex Harrison and Vanessa Redgrave were to appear as the leads.
 However, a recent biography of Producer Sam Spiegel stated that paperwork (in an Israeli museum) belonging to Spiegel shows that he never offered them the leads.